kerski/pbi-dataops-monitoring/documentation/Azure-DevOps-Addon.md

 The installation process performs two main tasks:

-1) It upload the template dataflow for Azure DevOps Pipeline Monitoring to the workspace you indicate.
+1) It uploads the template dataflow for Azure DevOps Pipeline Monitoring to the workspace you indicate.
-2) It creates a Personal Access Token with build and release read permissions, so that it can be used in settting the credentials for the dataflow.
+2) It creates a Personal Access Token with build and release read permissions, so that it can be used in setting the credentials for the dataflow.

 ### Instructions